Thie1e/cutpointr/README.md

 ### ROC curve only

-As we can see, the ROC curve calculation that is implemented in `cutpointr` is considerably faster in samples &gt; 1000 than the ones offered by `ROCR` and `pROC`.
-This speed advantage is achieved by writing some parts of the code in C++ which offers no advantage in small samples (or is slightly slower) but is faster in larger samples.
+As we can see, the ROC curve calculation that is implemented in **cutpointr** is considerably faster in samples &gt; 1000 than the ones offered by **ROCR** and **pROC**.
+This speed advantage is achieved by writing some parts of the code in C++ (via **Rcpp**) which offers no advantage in small samples - or is slightly slower - but is faster in larger samples.

 ``` r
 # ROCR package